unibuc-cs/software-engineering-product-pingbing/README.md

 ### User story: As a user, I want to add a profile picture and nickname to my account.
 #### Requirements:
 - Implement frontend UI to upload profile pictures;
-- Create an nput field for users to enter their nickname;
+- Create an input field for users to enter their nickname;
-- Create an API endpoint to store and retrieve profile images;
+- Create an API endpoint to store and retrieve profile images.
-- Store images securely.

-### User story: As a user, I want to be able to create notes and groups/spaces that only I can have access to them.
+### User story: As a user, I want to be able to create notes and groups/spaces that only I can access.
 #### Requirements:
 - Implement frontend UI for creating and managing personal notes and groups/spaces;
 - Ensure secure access control.